 Guest contributor: Rebecca Booth has a Masters in Film Studies from the University of Southampton.
 Formerly the Managing Editor of Diabolique Magazine, she authored a book on The Devil Rides Out (1968) as part of the Devil’s Advocates series for Auteur Publishing.
 In addition to contributing essays to printed collections, most recently The Phantasmagorical Cinema of Jean Rollin (Spectacular Optical, 2017), she has been published on several popular culture websites such as Den of Geek, Scream and Wicked Horror.
 Rebecca also co-hosts the following podcasts: United Nations of Horror, X-Files X-Philes and The Twin Peaks Log.
 Follow her on twitter @rebeccalbooth.

-As the co-editor, along with Erin Thompson and RF Todd, of the forthcoming anthology exploring religion in horror cinema, Scared Sacred: Idolatry, Religion and Worship in the Horror Film, I am very proud and excited to share below insights from some of the amazing cast contributing to the book.
+As the co-editor, along with Valeska Griffiths, Erin Thompson, and curator RF Todd, of the forthcoming anthology exploring religion in horror cinema, Scared Sacred: Idolatry, Religion and Worship in the Horror Film, I am very proud and excited to share below insights from some of the amazing cast contributing to the book.
 Scared Sacred will be released in 2019 from House of Leaves Publishing and covers a variety of theological approaches to the genre.
 Exploring films such as Onibaba (1964), Ganja & Hess (1973), From Beyond (1986), The Exorcist III (1990), Martyrs (2008), and Antichrist (2009), we’re looking at a range of topics such as: zoolatry, feminism, and the feline fatale; the lineage of the witch, from Medieval mystic to Victorian hysteric; and the tensions between science and the supernatural, examining religious zealotry in terms of prophetic voices and auditory hallucinations.

 My personal contributions to the book involve an exploration of soul transmigration in Jewish folklore, and a character study of the Hell Priest from Clive Barker’s seminal novella The Hellbound Heart (1986) through its evolution across popular culture.
 Drawing upon the ancient practice of sin eating, this chapter charts the Hell Priest’s human backstory and development in several tangential storylines within the mythology, to argue that this figure is the last sin eater, and the Hellraiser mythology is his own purgatory.
 As an inversion of the traditional mediatory role of the clergyman, he does not absolve sin, but consumes it—as he condemns and collects souls.
 On top of this, I’m very excited to say that the book features a foreword by the Hell Priest himself: Doug Bradley.